How to Support Effective and Engaging Structured Independent Reading Time in Your Classroom

 WHAT INDEPENDENT READING LOOKS LIKE

 During independent reading, students have selected a “just right book” at their independent reading level, allowing for some ownership of their reading since they choose the book themselves.
 Students aren’t moving around- they have selected a spot to read in the classroom and settle in to read silently to themselves for the entire independent reading block, which typically lasts between 15 and 30 minutes in many classes.
+In this article we will discuss how teachers can use independent reading as a method to support students and focus on skills for improvement during a whole class independent reading block.
 As students read, the teacher is circling the room, monitoring student’s reading and checking in on them to help support reading skills and strategies.
 The teacher may sit down next to a student and ask the student to read aloud in a whisper to her or may ask some specific questions on a topic in a given page of the book.
 The teacher may be recording her observations on a chart as she walks the room and monitors students, and may use this to inform her on who to check in with the next day.

 WHY IS INDEPENDENT READING IMPORTANT?